joelsotelods/stock-market-data-analysis/README.md

 - Yearly change from what the stock opened the year at to what the closing price was.
 - The percent change from the what it opened the year at to what it closed.
-- The total Volume of the stock.
+- The total volume of the stock.

 And also, to deicide which Stock is more reliable to invest in, I want to know the following Metrics by year:

 - Greatest % increase.
-- Greatest % Decrease.
+- Greatest % decrease.
 - Greatest total volume.